-Bids must be submitted electronically for the purchase of the Bonds (all or none) by means of the Commonwealth of Virginia Treasury Board AON Bid Form (the "Bid Form") via BiDCOMP/PARITY® by 11:30 a.m., Richmond Time, on October 7, 2009, unless postponed or changed as described herein (see "Change of Bid Date and Closing Date").
+Bids must be submitted electronically for the purchase of the 2009F-1 Bonds (all or none) by means of the Virginia College Building Authority AON Bid Form (the "Bid Form") via BiDCOMP/PARITY® by 10:30 a.m., RICHMOND, VIRGINIA TIME, on December 2, 2009, unless postponed or changed as described herein (see "Changes to Bid Date, Closing Date, and Principal Amounts - Change of Bid Date and Closing Date" above).
 Prior to that time, a prospective bidder may input and save proposed terms of its bid in BiDCOMP/PARITY®.
 Once the final bid has been saved in BiDCOMP/PARITY®, the bidder may select the final bid button in BiDCOMP/PARITY® to submit the bid to BiDCOMP/PARITY®.
-Once the bids are communicated electronically via BiDCOMP/PARITY® to the State Treasurer, each bid will constitute an irrevocable offer to purchase the Bonds on the terms therein provided.
+Once the bids are communicated electronically via BiDCOMP/PARITY® to the State Treasurer, each bid will constitute an irrevocable offer to purchase the 2009F-1 Bonds on the terms therein provided.
 For purposes of the electronic bidding process, the time as maintained on BiDCOMP/PARITY® shall constitute the official time.
-For information purposes only, bidders are requested to state in their bids the true interest cost to the Treasury Board, as described under "Award of Bonds" below, represented by the rate or rates of interest and the bid price specified in their respective bids.
+For information purposes only, bidders are requested to state in their bids the true interest cost to the Authority, as described under "Award of Bonds" below, represented by the rate or rates of interest and the bid price specified in their respective bids.